vutran1710/PyrateLimiter/README.md

 ```

 ### BucketFullException
-If the Bucket is full, an exception *BucketFullException* will be raised, with info about identity it received, the rate that has raised, and the remaining time until the next request can be processed.
+If the Bucket is full, an exception *BucketFullException* will be raised, with meta-info about the identity it received, the rate that has raised, and the remaining time until the next request can be processed.

 ```python
 rate = RequestRate(3, 5 * Duration.SECOND)